The-AR-Company/Smoke_tutorial/index.md

 ### Part 5 - _Applying it to a 3D scene object_

 The most common use case we'd imagine people wanting from this setup is applying it to a 3D scene object.
 Doing so requires importing any 3D object in your scene.
-For this example we'll just import a primitive shape from the Spark AR library (similarly to how we imported the initial `Texture Distortion` patch) and drag it in the scene.
+For this example we'll just import a primitive shape from the Spark AR Studio AR Library (similarly to how we imported the initial `Texture Distortion` patch) and drag it in the scene.

 <img src="./images/sparkPrimitive.png" width="500"/>